outofmbufs/pidcontrol/README.md

 Generated **_DURING_** PIDPlus.__init__ for each modifier attached to that PIDPlus.

-HANDLER SIGNATURE: `PH_attached(self, event)`

 READ-ONLY ATTRIBUTES:
 - `pid` -- the PIDPlus object.
-CAUTION: NOT FULLY INITAILIZED AT THIS POINT.
+CAUTION: NOT FULLY INITIALIZED AT THIS POINT.

 This notification happens before the PIDPlus object is fully set up; handlers should not attempt to look into the `event.pid` object.
 They can, of course, look **at** `event.pid` itself which is the reason for this notification.